ZacheryAlexis/Jazz/README.md

 ### RAG

-Ally can take your files, embed them into its knowledge base, and use them to respond to your prompts with a high level of accuracy.
+Jazz can take your files, embed them into its knowledge base, and use them to respond to your prompts with a high level of accuracy.

-Currently, Ally's embedding functions can use:
+Currently, Jazz's embedding functions can use:

 -   Hugging Face models (locally)
 -   Ollama Embedding models (locally)